LaurieLBaker/COA-Data-Analysis/content/home/syllabus.md

 This course is designed as a community learning journey.
 Together, we will:

 - Play with computational ideas creatively, using a growth mindset which values revision and experimentation.
-- Gain experience in data collection, wrangling, visualization, exploratory data analysis, and effective communication of results while working on problems and case studies inspired by and based on real-world questions.
+- Gain experience in data collection, wrangling, visualization, exploratory data analysis, statistical analysis and machine learning, as well as effective communication of results while working on problems and case studies inspired by and based on real-world questions.
 - Engage and reflect on contemporary issues in environmental and social justice related to your digital world, community and positionality.
 Critically evaluate the origins of data and the limitations of analysis techniques.
 - Demonstrate community leadership skills as a collaborator that shares strengths, builds weaknesses, and contributes to a broader shared understanding.

 It is also my hope that in this course you:

 - Develop an appreciation for reproducibility, transparency, accessibility and inclusivity in data collection, analysis, and communication.
-- Build knowledge and skills in data science skills to tackle questions that are important to you.
+- Build knowledge and skills in data science to tackle questions that are important to you.

 ## Course Materials required: